jeslinyeoh/Frogger_Refactored/README.md

 - **Menu**
 contains the main menu and renders instructions.

-B. All images, music and CSS files are stored in separate folders in the project's root directory.
+B. All images, music and CSS files are stored under "Resources" in the project's root directory.

 ***